mindset-dojo/mindset-dojo.github.io/CONTRIBUTING.md

 5. Contributors with roles may help review or refine the PR.
 6. Merge happens through mutual discernment—technical *and* energetic fit matter.

+### Who merges?

+The person with the most context IF they have the ability to merge.
+If they don't have the ability, the person with the ability to merge will do so.

 ---

 ## 🙏 A Note on Spirit